-Royal Cornwall Hospital Trust puts out urgent call for workers to do extra hours
+Royal Cornwall Hospitals Trust declares critical incident

 - Published

-The Royal Cornwall Hospital Trust (RCHT) has declared a critical incident due to the pressures it is facing.
+The Royal Cornwall Hospitals Trust (RCHT) has declared a critical incident due to the pressures it is facing.

 A critical incident allows all health and care organisations to work together and focus on resolving the situation.

-The trust reported up to 100 people in the emergency department waiting to be seen on Wednesday with 25 ambulances waiting to transfer patients.
+The trust reported up to 100 people were waiting to be seen in the emergency department on Wednesday, with 25 ambulances waiting outside.

 Managers contacted staff asking them to work extra hours to help handle "intense pressures".